-DMF III introduced several activities to help countries enhance debt transparency outcomes, such as technical assistance related to debt reporting and monitoring and on debt-related contingent liabilities and other relevant fiscal risks.
+DMF III introduced several activities to help countries enhance debt transparency outcomes, such as technical assistance on debt reporting and monitoring, debt-related contingent liabilities and other relevant fiscal risks.
 DMF III also scaled up capacity development to support countries in their efforts to implement debt management reforms.
 Further, DMF III enhanced focus on results and on adopting a programmatic approach to support countries enhanced debt management outcomes - from assessment to implementation.